ylei1088/ylei1088/README.md

 ## Full Stack Software Engineer
 - 🔭 I graduated from Columbia College Chicago as an Interaction Design major with a focus in Web/Mobile Development!
-- 🌱 I’m currently a student from [Lambda Schoo](https://lambdaschool.com/homepagev)
+- 🌱 I'm currently learning Python.
+- 👯 I’m looking to collaborate with other people in different software development projects.
 - 📬 Reach Me on [LinkedIn](https://www.linkedin.com/in/yongxin-lei/), or vickilei.webdev@gmail.com